What is the water temperature?

 Want to enjoy all that San Diego Bay has to offer while getting some light exercise at the same time?
 Then visit SD Adventures, the #1 kayak rental facility in San Diego.
 There’s no experience necessary, and our kayaks are easy to maneuver and navigate.

-Make sure you’re wearing an appropriately sized life jacket.
+Make sure each passenger is wearing an appropriately sized life jacket.

 Always be wary of weather conditions while out on the bay.